jimbro1000/Dragon32Issue2/README.md

 An extra jumper has been introduced to bypass the logic inverter on the STROBE line.
-When bypassed the parallel port should operate as a communication port for DRIVEWIRE
+When bypassed the parallel port should operate as a communication port for DRIVEWIRE.
+In effect this enables the printer port to behave as a TTL serial connection.
+Speed is limited by software and raw clock speed.

 ### Memory Addressing ###